electronero/electronero/README.md

 ## Supporting the project

-Electronero is a 100% community-sponsored endeavor.
-If you want to join our efforts, the easiest thing you can do is support the project financially.
+Electronero is a 100% community driven endeavor.
+To join community efforts, the easiest thing you can do is support the project financially.
 Electronero donations can be made to the Electronero donation address via the `donate` command (type `help` in the command-line wallet for details).
 Else, here are our dev teams addresses.
-The funding goes to many developers who contribute and believe me, they are greatful for our assistance!
+The funding goes to many developers, and volunteers who contribute, they are grateful for our donations!

 The Monero donation address is: `449JLhz9p6756c5tGACveuX76qa8UxMkFMd5uqG9SEJ3LcVJLjh4KvxJQ1Pf4yJmYgQRTrNPZhaga8eYynVqHfac9VWhF1m`